 The latest Preakness Stakes odds at TVG

 If you’ve never wagered with TVG before, the 2020 Preakness may be the best opportunity to give it a try.
-TVG is offering a free bet worth up to $200 for new customers right now.
+TVG is offering a bonus bet worth up to $200 for new customers right now.

 Authentic is TVG’s favorite to win the Preakness.
 NBC will begin its coverage at 3 p.m.
 CT, with post time set for 4:40 p.m.
 CT.
 You can stream the event live on the NBC Sports app with your TV provider log-in as well.